Snowlabs/Jamyx/README.md

 ### Jamyx is a daemon

 Because Jamyx is a server and requires no windows manager or graphics to run.
 This means that even if you restart your X server, the Jamyx server daemon will keep running independently.
 Why should your audio setup depend on your window manager?
 This is also why Jamyx is called `Jamyx` and not `qJamyx` of `Jamyx-gtk`.
 If you want a graphical front-end to Jamyx, you can download a separate client or even make your own!

+#### Clients
+I have already written some clients for Jamyx:
+  - [Jmctl](https://github.com/Snowlabs/Jmctl): A powerful yet simple client for the Jamyxer server written in go
+  - [Jamyxui](https://github.com/Snowlabs/Jamyxui): Graphical client for the Jamyx server written in Go
+  - [Jamyxgo](https://github.com/Snowlabs/Jamyxgo): Jamyx client library written in Go (the lib that the above clients use)

 ### Jamyx has more features